chaeplin/dashmnb/README.md

-    getinfo              --> to get current block height sendrawtransaction   --> to relay a transaction made validateaddress      --> to check collateral_address, receiving_address, masternode_address are ok
+    getinfo              --> to get current block height sendrawtransaction   --> to relay a transaction made validateaddress      --> to check collateral_address, receiving_address, masternode_address are ok voteraw              --> to vote proposal
+    gobject              --> to get list of proposal mnsync               --> to get sync status
 ```

     - dashmnb connects remote service using ssl